cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionjobrun.md

 ### EXAMPLE 1
 ```
-Get-CohesityProtectionJobRun -sourceId 2
+Get-CohesityProtectionJobRun -SourceId 2
 ```

-Only job runs protecting the specified sourceId 2 (such as a VM or View) are returned.
+Only job runs protecting the specified source Id are returned.

 ## PARAMETERS